 - Technical Management Practices – These practices have been adapted from the technology management domains for service management purposes.
 They’re 3 in total.

 Benefits of ITIL 4 Certification

-By now, you’ve probably picked on some of the reasons why ITIL® 4 certifications are important for today’s professionals and businesses alike.
+By now, you have an idea of why ITIL® 4 certifications are important for today’s professionals and businesses alike.